Russell Gardens, New York

 Russell Gardens is a village on the Great Neck Peninsula in the Town of North Hempstead, in Nassau County, on the North Shore of Long Island, in New York, United States.
-The population was 945 at the 2010 census.
+The population was 978 at the 2020 census.

 The area was proposed to become part of neighboring Thomaston in that village's original incorporation plans – but residents objected and decided instead to incorporate Russell Gardens as a separate village that same year.

 History

 Russell Gardens was originally developed by Francis H. Knighton, who had previously played a small role in the Rickert–Finlay Realty Company, which developed the nearby community of Kensington.
+The land was largely pastoral, and games of polo were often played in the open fields.

 The majority of the 135-acre (55 ha) area now encompassing the village was originally part of the estate of Captain Frederick Russell.
 The estate had previously been owned by the Schenck family and subsequently by the Haviland family.
 Other areas were purchased from Arthur Cushman, as well as from others.
 After purchasing the land, Knighton quickly started to develop it, and chose to name his development after Captain Russel by naming it Russell Gardens; the name would become Russell Gardens, Incorporated when Knighton opted to incorporate the syndicate which had been assisting him in the financing of his endeavors.

 The group would continue developing the community, laying out streets, utilities, and parkland.
 They opted to place all of the community's wiring underground and had landscaper J.J.
 Levinson landscape for the community.

 In 1931, around the same time when neighboring Thomaston proposed incorporating itself and potentially taking in this development as part of their village, the residents felt that in order to maintain the character of their community, it would be imperative for them to incorporate Russell Gardens as a separate village in order to create and pass their own zoning ordinances.
-Subsequently, the majority of Russell Gardens residents ultimately voted in favor of incorporation that year, and Russell Gardens officially became its own incorporated village.
+Subsequently, the majority of Russell Gardens residents ultimately voted in favor of incorporation that year, and Russell Gardens officially became its own incorporated village on September 23, 1931.

+In 1981, Russell Gardens established its own Village Justice Court; its establishment allowed for the village to begin handling traffic- and municipal code-related issues locally.